-As the promise of SCR models has become recognized, work on them has proliferated over the last five years, with substantive new developments led by the authors of this book, Andy Royle, Richard Chandler, Rahel Sollman and Beth Gardner.
+As the promise of SCR models has become recognized, work on them has proliferated over the last five years, with substantive new developments led in part by the authors of this book, Andy Royle, Richard Chandler, Rahel Sollman and Beth Gardner.
 Because of this explosive development, it is no longer possible to consult one or two key papers in order learn about SCR.
 Royle and colleagues recognized the need for a synthetic treatment to integrate this work and place it within a common framework.
 They wrote Spatial Capture-Recapture in order to fill this need.

 The history of methodological development in quantitative ecology contains numerous examples of synthetic books and monographs that have been extremely influential in advancing the use of improved inference procedures.
 Spatial Capture-Recapture will become a part of this history, serving as a catalyst for use and further development of SCR methods.
 The writing style is geared to a biological readership such that this book will provide a single source for biologists interested in learning about SCR models.
 The statistical development is sufficiently rigorous and complete that this synthesis of existing work should serve as a springboard for statisticians interested in extensions and new developments.
 I believe that Spatial Capture-Recapture will be an extremely important book.